hoangquochung1110/hoangquochung1110/README.md

 - 👋 Hi, I’m Hoàng Quốc Hưng
 - 🌱 Besides strong desires in learning up-to-date technologies like Django or React, as a Web developer, I keen on learning how to make a reliable and maintainable software system with high scalability.
-Such these factors make a good application rather than those technologies.
+I'm convinced that such these factors make a good application rather than those technologies.

 ### Work Experience Summary